savoirfairelinux/cukinia/README.md

 # Cukinia firmware validation framework

-Cukinia is designed to help Linux-based embedded firmware developers run simple validation tests on their firmware.
+Cukinia is designed to help Linux-based embedded firmware developers run simple system-level validation tests on their firmware.

 Cukinia integrates well with embedded firmware generation frameworks such as Buildroot and Yocto, and can be run manually or by your